dtim-upc/spark/sql/nextiajd/experiments/NextiaJD/README.md

 # NextiaJD experiments

-Here you can find the code for:
+These experiments are packaged in a JAR file and is designed to work with `spark-submit` and NextiaJD.
+For all experiments of NextiaJD we are going to use the same JAR and can be downloaded from [here]( https://mydisk.cs.upc.edu/s/WPp7ApMzeyPc7sX/download)

+This JAR contains three main classes:

-*  Predictive accuracy: generates the discovery and time execution for the testbed
+*  **NextiaJD_evaluation** will compute the predictive accuracy: generates the discovery and time execution for the testbed
-*  Confusion matrix generator: generates the confusion matrices  and their metrics for the state-of-the-art
+*  **EvaluateDiscovery** Confusion matrix generator: generates the confusion matrices  and their metrics for the state-of-the-art
-*  Discovery of semantic non-sytactic relationships
+*  **SemanticNS** will performa discovery for the semantic non-sytactic relationships

-## Installation
+## Prerequisites

-The code have the structure of an SBT project.
-It was tested on [Intellij IDEA](https://www.jetbrains.com/es-es/idea/).
-It is necessary to place NextiaJD jars in the lib folder.
+* NextiaJD.
+To see how to install NextiaJD [check this page](https://github.com/dtim-upc/NextiaJD#installation).
+* The spark-submit script.
+You can find this scrip in your Spark installation under bin folder e.g $SPARK_HOME/bin

 ## Running Predictive accuracy

-To run this experiment, you need to execute the file [NextiaJD_evaluation.scala](https://github.com/dtim-upc/NextiaJD/blob/nextiajd_v3.0.1/sql/nextiajd/experiments/NextiaJD/src/main/scala/NextiaJD_evaluation.scala) with the following arguments:
+To run this experiment, you need to execute the class **NextiaJD_evaluation** from the [JAR]( https://mydisk.cs.upc.edu/s/WPp7ApMzeyPc7sX/download).
+This class have the following arguments:

 | Parameter           | Required | Description                                                                                                 |